hph/def/README.md

 If you dislike the default behaviour you don't need to type all the options.
 Simply create an alias in your `.bashrc` (located in your home folder).
-For example, if you'd like def to print five definitions for each category instead of the default of 3, you could add the following line to your `.bashrc`:
+For example, if you'd like def to print five definitions for each category instead of the default of three, you could add the following line to your `.bashrc`:

     alias def='def n=5'